qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 DM reward 0.7279 versus 0.6074 for never encoding.
 What remains untested is a *learned* policy that may spend both slots within one event.
 The approved gate required a stable full-mixture policy before adding that harder decision.
-Because the selected method failed, unreserved-capacity training and the recurrent neural situation model were formally deferred rather than treated as failed experiments.
+Because the locked replication failed, unreserved-capacity training and the recurrent neural situation model were formally deferred rather than treated as failed experiments.

 ::: {.concept-table}
 | Regime | Seeds | Endpoint $p$, mean (SD) | Learned DM reward | Never / random / forced endpoint | Outcome |